jpchauvel/pypy-test/README.md

 Pi = 3.1420208, elapsed time = 2.217905044555664 second(s)
 ```

-## Running the benchmar for CPython and Numba
+## Running the benchmark for CPython and Numba

 ```bash
 pyenv shell 3.12.3